istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 By understanding how virtual services are mapped to waypoint proxies, you can configure your Istio mesh to route traffic in the way that you need.

-## Monitoring the L7 waypoint proxy
+## Monitoring Waypoint proxy

-This section describes how to monitor the L7 waypoint proxy for the Bookinfo application.
+This section describes how to monitor Waypoint proxy for the Bookinfo application.

-### Viewing the Waypoint Proxy Status
+### Viewing Waypoint proxy Status

-You can use the following command to view the waypoint proxy status:
+You can use the following command to view Waypoint proxy status:

 {{< text bash >}}
 $ command